ruslansagitov/loud/README.md

 });
 ```

-_Important!_ You need to add the elements to DOM!
-Otherwise,
+_Important!_ Add the elements to DOM!
+Otherwise, style data from
-the style data from external stylesheets won’t be properly handled.
+external stylesheets won’t be properly handled.

 ## Modes of Operation

 A screen reader application can work in different modes.
 Loud
 currently works in just one mode.
-It’s oftenly called “Say All”.
+It’s often called “Say All”.

 Loud takes an HTML string or a DOM element and tries to “say”
 everything as it would a screen reader.
 In general, Loud is based on